albertochong/AWS-DATALAKE-CLUSTER-SYSTEM/README.md

 ## 7. Step: STREAMSETS Installation and Configuration
-  * Install and Configure TEZ
+  * Install and Configure STREAMSETS

 ## 8. Step: TEZ Installation and Configuration